SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 ![BPA Image 16](img/BPA-16.jpg)

 This is where you will enter the remainder of the endpoint…aka the endpoint for creating the Workflow Instances.
+This should be the same so you can use the same value “/workflow/rest/v1/workflow-instances”

 ![BPA Image 17](img/BPA-17.jpg)

 At this point, you should have a functioning RDP.
+The operational status on the screen should say Up for all components with the exception of the RDP Client.
+If any of them indicate “Down”, you will need to Troubleshoot, go back and double check your settings.
+There is also a Stats link that you can use to see the Error Messages.

 Congratulations, you have completed setup of the Rest Delivery Point.
 Each time a message is placed into the Queue, it will automatically call the API associated with the RDP.